JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

                         (1.0,  1.0,  1.0)))
 ```

-This specifies that red increases from 0 to 1 over the bottom half, green does
-the same over the middle half, and blue over the top half.
+This specifies that red increases from 0 to 1 over the bottom half, green does the same over the middle half, and blue over the top half.

 The triplets _aren't_ RGB values...
-For each color, the first number in each tuple are points on the 0 to 1 scale, and should gradually increase.
-The second and third values determine the color values at that point.
-So the change of color between point `p1` and `p2` is defined by `b` and `c`:
+For each channel, the first number in each tuple are points on the 0 to 1 brightness scale, and should gradually increase.
+The second and third values determine the intensity values at that point.

+The change of color between point `p1` and `p2` is defined by `b` and `c`:

 ```
 :red => (